adnissen/atci/README.md

 #### From a pre-built release

 1. **Download a prebuilt release**
-   Download the latest release from the GitHub releases page for your platform.
+   Download the latest release from the GitHub releases page for your platform (currently the binary is only built for arm-based Macs).

 2. **Run the file watcher and web ui**
    ```bash